Measuring Stereotype and Deviation Biases in Large Language Models: Discussion

 \textbf{Limitations and Future Work.} Alongside the significance of our study's findings, its limitations also present ideas for future research to more deeply explore the nature and extent of LLM biases.
 First, the input attributes used to prompt the models in our study are limited.
 In addition to using gender, race, and age as inputs, prompting models to depict users based on their religion, sexual orientation, or disability may lead to deeper understandings of how LLMs perceive various demographic groups.
 Furthermore, the ethnic groups used in our prompts represented White, Black, Hispanic, and Asian individuals.
 Investigating LLM outputs portraying more diverse ethnic groups (e.g., Middle Eastern or South Asian) may yield more insightful findings.
-Second, the real-world reference statistics used in our study to calculate deviation bias were for the United States population\cite{ssa_top_baby_names, sisense_babynames, kochhar2024middleclass, pew_party_affiliation_2018, pew_rls_database_2025, pew_gender_composition, pew_racial_ethnic_composition, gallup_lgbt_identification_2022, choi2021aapi, gallup_lgbtq_identification_2024, pew_generational_cohort_2025, prri_genz_fact_sheet_2024, springtide_gen_alpha_religion_2025, prri_genz_report_2024, ipsos_gender_orientation_2021}.
+Second, the real-world reference statistics used in our study to calculate deviation bias were for the United States population\cite{ssa_top_baby_names, sisense_babynames, kochhar2024middleclass, pew_party_affiliation_2018, pew_rls_database_2025, pew_gender_composition, pew_racial_ethnic_composition, gallup_lgbt_identification_2022, choi2021aapi, gallup_LGBTQ_identification_2024, pew_generational_cohort_2025, prri_genz_fact_sheet_2024, springtide_gen_alpha_religion_2025, prri_genz_report_2024, ipsos_gender_orientation_2021}.
 Subsequent studies may investigate the deviation bias of LLMs with respect to population statistics for other countries.
+Moreover, real-world demographic distributions may also reflect existing social inequalities.
+Future work can be extended to explore alternative reference distributions that better capture both fairness and realism.
+Additionally, providing the LLMs with options for specific demographic attributes in our prompts may introduce a saliency effect that makes them more likely to choose options they would not have before.
+Future studies could investigate how LLMs may exhibit representational biases when specific options are not provided.
 Finally, our study asked LLMs to generate depictions of individuals belonging to certain gender, race, or age groups without additional information or context.
 Future research could explore how LLM outputs can differ for prompts with varying demographic inputs when provided with specific tasks based on real-world use cases, such as financial or career advice, medical diagnosis, or creative writing.